thoughtspot/thoughtspot.github.io/_admin/ts-cloud/customize-actions-spotdev.md

 ## Custom actions
-You can configure custom actions when you want to initiate an action in your application from the ThoughtSpot UI and provide the data requested by the user as a payload.
+You can configure a custom action when you want to initiate an action in your application from the ThoughtSpot UI and provide the data requested by the user as a payload.
 When the custom action is clicked by the user, you can configure it to invoke a specific URL or a callback into your parent application.

 You can add the custom action as a primary menu item, or as a menu command in the **More** menu![more options menu icon]({{ site.baseurl }}/images/icon-more-10px.png) on the **Pinboards** and **Search Answers** page.
 You can also preview the position of the menu items when adding a custom action.